 Lawrence wrote six plays in the 1990s and enjoyed some early success, including winning a national comedy contest with her send-up of Elvis worship, The King and Me.
 In Dallas, she founded and served for many years as Executive Director of the Playwrights Project, a regional play development organization.
 In this capacity, she raised money to sponsor staged readings with professional actors, directors, and dramaturgs for 25 area playwrights, as well as fund an annual playwriting competition.
 She also established a lecture series for the group that brought in noted playwrights such as Edward Albee, Erik Ehn, and Suzan-Lori Parks.
 Lawrence is also the author of several nonfiction books and articles, including Entrepreneurship: Building the American Dream (West Educational Publishing, 1994) and 50 Great Business Ideas for Teens (Simon & Schuster/Arco, 1990 & 1997).

-Three years ago, she embarked on an MFA program, Writing for Stage and Screen, at the New Hampshire Institute of Arts and graduated in January, 2016.
+Lawrence completed her MFA, Writing for Stage and Screen, at the New Hampshire Institute of Arts in January, 2016.
 During that time, she completed four full-length works: Yellow Rose, The Legend of Emily West; A More Perfect Union—an adaptation for the screen of her play Liberty; Duende: Recuerdos de Flamenco; and most recently Bibo & Bertie, a play about the last year in Albert Einstein’s life.